nndda/Theatre/docs/tutorials/minimal_setup/index.md

     <br>

-7. You can then write/load your `Dialogue`, and start it.
+7. You can then write/load your [Dialogue], and start it.

     ```gdscript hl_lines="3 11 12"
     extends Control

-    var dlg : Dialogue # Load/create Dialogue here
+    var dlg: Dialogue # Load/create Dialogue here

-    @export var my_stage : TheatreStage
+    @export var my_stage: TheatreStage

     func _input(event):
         if event.is_action_pressed("ui_accept"):